Mus-2000/INFOTC-1600/Page1.md

 ## My Life

-<p>Im 19 years old and I'm a student at _Mizzou_ I like to play soccer, hangout with friends, and listen to music.
+<p>Im 19 years old and I'm a student at Mizzou I like to play soccer, hangout with friends, and listen to music.
 In my freetime I either play videogames, partake in physical activity or hangout with friends.
 I enjoy taking walks on the beach at midnight.</p>

+*Mustafa Al-Mahroos*

 **These are some random pictures that I thought looked cool**